 In June, the rainy season hits Japan in full force.
 Called 梅雨 (tsuyu, "plum rain" because this is the time plums ripen), this wet weather continues until mid July and can put a real damper on your travel plans.
 But fear not, KyoTours Japan is here to offer some suggestions for what to do in Kyoto when the weather takes a turn for the worst.

 This covered market is PERFECT for a rainy day!
 Some of the shops here date back centuries, and all are filled with interesting local food and crafts.
 Lots of free samples, and a great place to pick up some casual lunch as you walk.
 Perfect chance to do some souvenir shopping if you want to bring back from Kyoto pickles, candy, or tea.
-Gets busy on rainy days, so come early.
-Nishiki Market is part of our full day Kyoto Grand Tour.
+The Termachi shopping area (also covered) to the east of the market makes this an enjoyable spot to shop and eat as you wait out the rain.
+More info on the market here.

 Kyoto National Museum

 A wonderful collection of Japanese art and treasures that is both succinct and all-encompassing.
 From ancient Jomon pots and tools to Meiji Era woodblock prints, this museum has it all.
 The modern building houses the permanent collection, while the Victorian-style hall showcases revolving exhibits.
-About 90 minutes to see everything.
+Across the street from Sanjusangendo.

 Kyoto Museum of Traditional Crafts Fureaikan

 One of the best hidden gems as far as museums go in Japan.
 Located in the basement of the city conference hall, this museum walks you through the creation process of dozens of local handcrafts and traditional arts.
-I'm not one to enjoy this sort of thing usually, but I found it fascinating.
-Excellent gift shop at the end with a range of affordable and high end handmade pieces. the Kyoto Handicraft Center is nearby as well, but this museum gift shop should have all your shopping needs covered.
-The conference hall upstairs also has various exhibits and events worth checking out when you visit.
+I was not immediately interested in some of the displays, but after learning more about the detail that goes into some of this craftwork I found it fascinating.
+Excellent gift shop at the end with a range of affordable and high end handmade pieces.
+The Kyoto Handicraft Center is nearby as well, but this museum gift shop should have all your shopping needs covered.
+The conference hall upstairs also has various rotating exhibits and events worth checking out when you visit.

 Don't write off a modern aquarium in a city filled with history.
 This facility is one of the best in Japan, with a heavy focus on the creatures living in Kyoto's Kamogawa River and many streams and canals.
 It has all the other standard aquarium fare like dolphins, penguins, etc so this is a great rainy day activity for families with kids.